-The Fund was formed as a Delaware statutory trust on May 23, 2005.
+The Fund is a separate series of the Trust.
+The Trust is a Delaware statutory trust organized in seven separate series and was formed on August 3, 2006.
 The Predecessor Managing Owner seeded the Fund with a capital contribution of \$1,000 in exchange for 40 General Shares of the Fund.
 The General Shares were sold to the Managing Owner by the Predecessor Managing Owner pursuant to the terms of the Agreement.
-The Fund was originally named "DB Commodity Index Tracking Fund".
-The Fund changed its name to "PowerShares DB Commodity Index Tracking Fund" effective August 10, 2006.
 The fiscal year end of the Fund is December 31st.
-The term of the Fund is perpetual (unless terminated earlier in certain circumstances) as provided for in the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Fund (the "Trust Agreement").
+The term of the Fund is perpetual (unless terminated earlier in certain circumstances) as provided for in the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Trust (the "Trust Agreement").
 The Fund has an unlimited number of shares authorized for issuance.

 The Fund offers common units of beneficial interest (the "Shares") only to certain eligible financial institutions (the "Authorized Participants") in one or more blocks of 200,000 Shares, called a Basket.
-The Fund commenced investment operations on January 31, 2006.
-The Fund commenced trading on the American Stock Exchange (which became the NYSE Alternext US LLC (the "NYSE Alternext")) on February 3, 2006 and, as of November 25, 2008, is listed on the NYSE Arca, Inc. (the "NYSE Arca").
+The proceeds from the offering of Shares are invested in the Fund.
+The Fund commenced investment operations on January 3, 2007.
+The Fund commenced trading on the American Stock Exchange (which became the NYSE Alternext US LLC (the "NYSE Alternext")) on January 5, 2007 and, as of November 25, 2008, is listed on the NYSE Arca, Inc. (the "NYSE Arca").